laurenhamel/blipp/README.md

 # Blipp

 Blipp is a pluggable markdown blog built on top of its very own API.
-It's designed to make blogging super simple for the common people while still offering techies a high level of scalability and extensibility all in an easy-to-use package, and it's intended to be "plugged in" to any new or existing site with ease.
+It's designed to make blogging super simple for the common people while still offering techies a high level of scalability and extensibility all in an easy-to-use package.
+It's intended to be "plugged in" to any new or existing site with ease.

 ## How It Works

 Blipp is databaseless.
 Instead, it relies entirely on your blog's file system, where publishing a new post is as easy as uploading a new markdown file to your blog's post directory.
 Blipp uses **Markdown** as its preferred method of formatting for its ease of use and writing flow combined with its web compatability.
+Bloop also comes with it's own public API, making data retrieval sophisticated yet effortless.
 For more information on how Blipp operates and what's powering the blogging system, read [Behind the Scenes](//github.com/laurenhamel/blipp/wiki/Behind-the-Scenes).

 ## What is Markdown

 Markdown is a formatting syntax designed for use alongside plain text.
-Its syntax is simple and memorable, and writers tend to like it because it makes express one's thoughts easier and more streamlined without the worry of distractions or disruptions in workflow.
-Markdown also allows its users to know very little about actual web-based markup, making it an ideal solution for individuals from all backgrounds.
+Its syntax is simple and memorable, and writers tend to find that it makes expressing one's thoughts easier and more free flowing without the worry of distractions or disruptions in workflow.
+Markdown also allows its users to know very little about actual web-based markup, making it an ideal solution for individuals from all backgrounds to start blogging in an instant.
 For a detailed guide on the Markdown syntax rules supported by Blipp, refer to the [Markdown Cheatsheet](//github.com/laurenhamel/blipp/wiki/Markdown-Cheatsheet).

 ## Getting Started